1 Introduction

 3 Data

 Nowcasting of right-truncated case counts involves the estimation of reporting delays for recently reported data.
-For this, we need case counts both by when they were diagnosed (often called “reference date”) and by when they were reported (i.e. when administratively recorded via public health surveillance; often called “report date”).
+For this, we need case counts indexed both by when they were diagnosed (often called “reference date”) and by when they were reported (i.e. when administratively recorded via public health surveillance; often called “report date”).
 The difference between the reference date and the report date is the reporting delay.
 For this quick start, we use daily level data from the Robert Koch Institute via the Germany Nowcasting hub.
-These data represent hospitalisation counts by date of positive test and date of test report in Germany up to October 1, 2021.
+These data represent hospital admission counts by date of positive test and date of test report in Germany up to October 1, 2021.

 4 Filtering and plotting the data